Chevak Cupꞌik dialect

 The oldest fully bilingual person in Chevak is Leo Moses, born in 1933; there are few if any persons born after 1945 who do not speak English.

 The first documentation of the Hooper Bay-Chevak dialect (beyond occasional citations) is found in the unpublished notes of Jesuit priests residing at Hooper Bay and Kashunuk in the 1920s and 1930s.
 Published recognition of Hooper Bay-Chevak as a morphologically distinct dialect of Yupʼik seems to begin with Michael E. Krauss in 1973, although the fundamental differences between the dialects were common knowledge among native speakers.
 Cup'ik is a critically threatened language, and English the primary language of everyday communication among most of those with knowledge of the language.

 Education

 Their unique cultural and linguistic identity has allowed them to form a single-site school district, the Kashunamiut School District, rather than joining a neighboring Yupʼik school district.
 English and Cupʼik bilingual education is done at this school.
 There is a tri-language system in Chevak; English, Cupʼik, and a mixture of the two languages.

 Before 1950 formal education for students in Chevak took place in the Qaygiq (semi-underground men's community house), and in the homes of the people.

 Vocabulary comparison

 The comparison of some words in the two dialects.

 Phonology

 There are 18 letters used in the Cupʼik alphabet: a c e g i k l m n p q r s t u v w y.

-These letters are not used in the Cupʼik alphabet: b d f h j o x z.
+These letters are not used in the Cupʼik alphabet except for certain names: b d f h j o x z.